ISISComputingGroup/ibex_developers_manual/Synoptic-Icons.md

 ### Creating Icons
 (Note: this page will not discuss the creative process involved in creating an icon)

 [GIMP](http://www.gimp.org/) is a powerful, free image editing program that can be used to create icons for Synoptics.

+(An alternative is [Inkscape](https://inkscape.org/) which is a vector graphics editor and possibly more suited to icon creation and editing)

 First, create a new file and find the "Layers"-window in the GIMP taskbar under `Windows > Dockable Dialogs > Layers`.
 Delete the background layer from the list.
 Create a new layer by right-clicking the layers window or from the `Layer` tab in the taskbar.
 Make sure the Layer Fill Type is set to "Transparency".
 Draw your Icon on this layer.